nontaphatfirm/CODING-TEST-A-People-Counting/README.md

 - Tracking point: the bottom-center of the person box is treated as the foot point.
 - First frame flush: on the first processed frame, any visible active `track_id` is added to the total once.
 By default this needs only 1 seen frame, controlled by `--first-count-min-track-frames`.
 - First area touch: when a new `track_id` first steps into one area of a pair, that first area is stored for that pair.
 - Count event: if the same `track_id` later steps into the other area of the same pair, total count increases by 1.
-Supported pairs are `area1/area2` and `area3/area4`.
+The code supports up to two pairs: `area1/area2` and optional `area3/area4`.
 - Final frame flush: on the last processed frame, any still-visible active `track_id` that has not been counted yet is added to the total once.
 By default this needs only 1 seen frame, controlled by `--final-count-min-track-frames`.
-- First/final ignore boxes: `--final-ignore-box` skips selected areas only during the first-frame and final-frame flushes.
-It does not affect detection, tracking, or normal area crossing counts during the video.
+- First/final ignore boxes: boxes saved in `count_zones.json`, or passed with `--final-ignore-box`, skip selected areas only during the first-frame and final-frame flushes.
+They do not affect detection, tracking, or normal area-crossing counts during the video.
 - No double count: once a `track_id` has been counted, it will not be counted again even if it walks back and forth while still using the same ID.

 In the output video, boxes and labels are drawn for every active track.
 A track that just increases the count is highlighted in red for `--count-highlight-frames` frames.